claudiaaling/BENG183scVelo/FinalPaper.md

 # scVelo: Predicting the Future State of Cells
-### By: Audrey Torres, Claudia Ling, Caitlyn Marsh
+### By: Audrey Torres, Claudia Ling, Caitlin Marsh

 ## RNA Velocity
   In bioinformatics, there are several tools that can be used to measure gene activity in individual cells.
 Most commonly, traditional single cell RNA-seq is used to measure this, but alone can only reveal what the state of a cell is at a given time.
 Utilizing scVelo can expand on this perspective, offering more information about the dynamics of cell changes by utilizing a metric called RNA velocity. <br>